 Terry Wallace remembered; "It never worked out with Tony Lewis.
 We were playing at the Old Hill Plaza along with our old singer Keith Powell and his Valets.
 In the band was this blonde-haired lad moving like a demon, singing like a bird, and twanging his bass like we'd never heard before.
 Carl said straight away He's for us!"

 Ace Kefford had joined Keith Powell's Valets after a visit to Jones & Crossland music store where he was told The Valets needed a bass player to fill in for a few gigs.
-At the time, Ace was earning money by shoveling cement on a construction site.
+At the time, Ace was earning a wage by shoveling cement on a construction site.

-When asked about joining The Vikings for twenty pounds a week, Ace Kefford recalled; "I snapped it up though I wasn't too happy about the shirts, ties, and velvet collared suits they wore or their music which was mainly Top 20, and smoochy ballads like 'My Prayer'.
+When asked about joining The Vikings for the then considerable sum of twenty pounds a week, Ace Kefford recalled; "I snapped it up though I wasn't too happy about the shirts, ties, and velvet collared suits they wore or their music which was mainly Top 20, and smoochy ballads like 'My Prayer'.
 Even when they did Chuck Berry it was all very polished."